jamesdaus/James-Daus-Portfolio/README.md

 # James Daus Portfolio
-The code supplied here has been taken from the original projects to include only code I wrote.
+The code supplied here has been taken from the original projects to include only code by James Daus.

 ML Gauntlet (Python): Functions used in my Reservoir Computing research to construct various ML algorithms, KFold test them, and graphically display the results.
 Additional hyperparameter testing is done through the tool WeightsAndBiases (www.WandB.com)